-- i.
-Never-ownership of the policy cannot be transferred since this will cause a taxable disposition of the Cash Value of the policy.
+- Never-ownership of the policy cannot be transferred since this will cause a taxable disposition of the Cash Value of the policy.

-- ii.
-During the lifetime of the owner (parent) as long as the child is eligible to own the insurance policy.
+- ii) During the lifetime of the owner (parent) as long as the child is eligible to own the insurance policy.

-- iii.
-At death of the owner (parent) using the child as successor owner of the policy, as long as the child is eligible to own the policy.
+- iii) At death of the owner (parent) using the child as successor owner of the policy, as long as the child is eligible to own the policy.

-- a) i and ii only
+- a) i) and ii) only

-- d) None of the above
+- d) All of the above

-- b) ii and iii only
+- b) ii) and iii) only

-- e) All of the above
+- e) None of the above

-- c) i and iii only
+- c) i) and iii) only